horizonridgestudio/snakes_kml_1/README.md

 ***Links***

 Since initial upload of this article, discussions have revealed more related source material covering the Giza-Easter Island great circle.
 Jim Allison seems to be the primary source that Gilbertson, Pooyard, and Chuck are drawing from.
 I will review each of these works specifically in future articles.
+I will also be posting more on KML [my tech blog](https://www.horizonridge.studio/blog).

 * Jim Allison, [The Prehistoric Alignment of World Wonders](http://home.hiwaay.net/~jalison/) (2001)
 * Patrice Pooyard, [The Revelation of the Pyramids](https://www.imdb.com/title/tt2124189/) (2010)